StatsDLMathsRecomSys/Knowledge-aware-complementary-product-representation-learning/README.md

 </p>

 ### Product Knowledge Graph Embedding for E-commerce
-In our concurrent work [https://arxiv.org/pdf/1911.12481.pdf](https://arxiv.org/pdf/1911.12481.pdf), we extend the method proposed in this paper to the general notion of kneowledge graph embedding for the e-commerce.
+In our concurrent work [Product Knowledge Graph Embedding for E-commerce](https://arxiv.org/pdf/1911.12481.pdf), we extend the method proposed in this paper to the general notion of kneowledge graph embedding for the e-commerce.
 More advanced technologies, such as self-attention mechanism, Poincare emebedding and stochastic multi-task training are dicussed in detail in that paper.

 # Requirements